A man who trusts nobody is apt to be the kind of man nobody trusts.

 Meaning

-In the quote “A man who trusts nobody is apt to be the kind of man nobody trusts.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.
+“A man who trusts nobody is apt to be the kind of man nobody trusts.” presents a viewpoint centered on friendship.
+It implies that meaningful bonds require openness and encourages us to remember that shared moments build loyalty.

 Theme